 As we are currently traveling around Canada, our water source changes continuously.
 Now we rarely buy bottled water (only fizzy and in a glass, of course), and we didn’t feel like carrying a soda stream with us everywhere we go, even though we both love fizzy water.
 It just causes us to laugh when you can burp after every sip; I know gotta keep the inner child alive. 😉

-But seriously, tap water is more controlled than bottled water, and it is 4 times less the cost of bottled water.
-To me, it only makes sense to drink from the tap, but I have become susceptible to chlorine.
-I can taste it and smell it extremely easy.
+But seriously, tap water is more controlled than bottled water, and it is four times less the cost of bottled water.
+To me, it only makes sense to drink from the tap, but I have become susceptible to chlorine, and I can taste it and smell it exceptionally quickly.
 In Quebec City, I couldn’t even drink tap water.

 What are the solutions?

-First, I saw the GoPure at a zero waste shop in Montreal, and I got really excited.
+First, I saw GoPure at a zero-waste shop in Montreal, and I got really excited.
 Drop a pod into your reusable water bottle, and it starts attracting the impurities in your water.
 Can it get any better?

 Perhaps?
-I wasn’t too happy that it comes in a little plastic capsule that you need to replace.
+I wasn’t too happy that it comes in a tiny plastic capsule that you need to replace.
 Being plastic and all that didn’t work for me.
 So I continued my search.

 Buying another product embedded in plastic that you need to refill or replace every couple of months.
 I wanted something that you can simply just drop into the water bottle, and it would do its job.

-Perhaps I have found the solution, it is called binchotan charcoal, and it is all-natural.
+Perhaps I have found the solution; it is called binchotan charcoal, which is all-natural.

 What is Binchotan charcoal?